Deadline: 15th of April, 2025

 Even top universities struggle to keep up, falling behind for-profit organizations.
 Students and researchers find it difficult to get GPU time for their projects.
 Talented kids interested in AI may never get the compute they need.

-To offset the impact of the GPU usage, 280kg of CO2 will be permanently removed using Climeworks.
+To offset the impact of the GPU usage, 280kg of CO2 was ordered to be permanently removed using Climeworks (2025-09-15-345359).
 My estimate of the computational carbon footprint is based on [1].

-I am a programmer & entrepreneur based in Barcelona, Spain.
+I am a software engineer & entrepreneur based in Barcelona, Spain.
 LinkedIn